MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

 #### Models

-*ChannelGroup.cs* presents a Message object and methods that will be called from the Controllers during configuration.
+**ChannelGroup.cs** presents a Message object and methods that will be called from the controllers during configuration.

 #### Views

 ##### Home

-ASP.NET Core treats files called *Index* as the default/home page for the site.
+ASP.NET Core treats files called **Index** as the default or home page for the site.
 When your browser URL points to the root of the site, **Index.cshtml** will be displayed as the home page for your application.

 ##### Shared

-The partial view markup *_Layout.cshtml* contains the application's overall page structure and shared visual elements.
+The partial view markup **_Layout.cshtml** contains the application's overall page structure and shared visual elements.
 It will also reference the Teams Library.

 #### Controllers

-The controllers use the ViewBag property to transfer values dynamically to the Views.
+The controllers use the `ViewBag` property to transfer values dynamically to the views.

 [!INCLUDE [dotnet-ngrok-intro](~/includes/tabs/dotnet-ngrok-intro.md)]

-- Open a command prompt in the root of your project directory and run the following command:
+* Open a command prompt in the root of your project directory and run the following command:

     ```bash
     ngrok http https://localhost:443560 -host-header="localhost:44360"
     ```

-- Ngrok will listen to requests from the internet and will route them to your application when it is running on port 44355.
-It should resemble `https://y8rCgT2b.ngrok.io/` where *y8rCgT2b* is replaced by your ngrok alpha-numeric HTTPS URL.
+* Ngrok will listen to requests from the internet and will route them to your application when it is running on port 44355.
+It should resemble `https://y8rCgT2b.ngrok.io/` where **y8rCgT2b** is replaced by your ngrok alpha-numeric HTTPS URL.

-- Be sure to keep the command prompt with ngrok running and to make note of the URL — you'll need it later.
+* Ensure that you keep the command prompt with ngrok running and make a note of the URL.

 ### Update your application

 Within **Tab.cshtml** the application presents the user with two option buttons for displaying the tab with either a red or gray icon.
-Choosing the **Select Gray** or **Select Red** button fires `saveGray()` or `saveRed()`, respectively, sets `settings.setValidityState(true)`, and enables the **Save** button on the configuration page.
-This code lets Teams know that you have satisfied the configuration requirements and the installation can proceed.
+Choosing the **Select Gray** or **Select Red** button, triggers `saveGray()` or `saveRed()`, respectively, sets `settings.setValidityState(true)`, and enables the **Save** button on the configuration page.
+This code lets Teams know that you have completed the configuration requirements and the installation can proceed.
 On save, the parameters of `settings.setSettings` are set.
-Finally, `saveEvent.notifySuccess()` is called to indicate that the content URL has successfully resolved.
+Finally, `saveEvent.notifySuccess()` is called to indicate that the content URL has been successfully resolved.

 [!INCLUDE [dotnet-update-app](~/includes/tabs/dotnet-update-chan-grp-app.md)]